-- Provides modern, accessible space and serves as a hub for community activities, meetings, and programs, benefiting residents of all ages - Expanded access to health, wellness and social connections can help reduce emergency services and long-term healthcare costs - Resolves the existing the shortcomings with programming space, storage limitations, privacy, parking, and pedestrian and automobile access - Serves as a flexible venue for meetings, events, and activities, benefiting a wide spectrum of residents. - Funding the Center is an investment in Sherman's future, ensuring the town remains welcoming and vibrant for generations to come, making it a true community asset

-16. Why is Social Services staying in their current location?

-Maintaining privacy in Social Services is crucial due to the sensitive nature of their work.
-By ensuring a private working environment, Social Services can protect the confidentiality of their clients and provide a safe space for individuals to seek help.
+15. What are the key • Provides modern, accessible space and serves as a hub for benefits of the community activities, meetings, and programs, benefiting Center? residents of all ages • Expanded access to health, wellness and social connections can help reduce emergency services and long-term healthcare costs • Resolves the existing shortcomings with programming space, storage limitations, privacy, parking, and pedestrian and automobile access Serves as a flexible venue for meetings, events, and activities, benefiting a wide spectrum of residents. • Funding the Center is an investment in Sherman's future, ensuring the town remains welcoming and vibrant for generations to come, making it a true community asset 16.
+Why is Social Maintaining privacy in Social Services is crucial due to the sensitive Services staying in nature of its work.
+By ensuring a private working environment, its current Social Services can protect the confidentiality of its clients and location? provide a safe space for individuals to seek help.
 Staying in the existing building can allow these services to expand their operations without the need for physical relocation or building expansion.

-17. What is the timeline for the project?
+17. What is the

-Planning Phase

-May 2023 Committee Formed

-Sep 2023 Interview architects
+17. timeline for the Planning Phase May 2023 Committee Formed Sep 2023 Interview architects

+project?

+project.

+Feb 21st Feb 21st Town Meeting to approve up to \$76,225 for

+pre-referendum Architectural Services

-Feb 2024 Engaged Seventy2 Architects
+Feb 2024 2024 Engaged Seventy2 Architects

 Design and Consultation Phase

 Aug 2024 Conceptual design

 Oct 2024 Cost Estimates (General Contractor Model)

 Mar 2025 RFP for Construction Management

-May 2025 Interview construction firms
+May 2025 May 2025 Interview construction firms

+June 14th th Town Meeting to approve up to \$76,225 for

+pre-referendum Construction Management

+Services

-Jun 2025 Engaged Hawley Construction Company
+Jun 2025 , , , , ,

 Aug 2025 Landing Page on Town Website

-Aug/Sep Project cost, construction timeline and
+Aug/Sep

-2025 architectural drawings available
+2025 0

-Sep TBD Town Forum

-Oct TBD Town Forum

-Nov 26 Town meeting
+Sep, Oct, Nov

+Nov 29 Ü

-Dec 13 Town Referendum
+Dec 13 Dec 13 Town Referendum

 Construction

 5 months Construction drawings, engineering

 12 months Construction

 18. What is the cost The committee is targeting a \$3.5 million budget.
+Initial estimates

-Initial estimates of the project? were higher, so the Committee, Architect, and Construction Manager are working to align the estimate with the target.
-We expect more clarity in the coming weeks as we prepare for community engagement meetings.
+of the project? were higher, so the Committee, Architect, and Construction

+Manager are working to align the estimate with the target.
+We

+expect more clarity in the coming weeks as we prepare for

+community engagement meetings.
 We are pursuing both private and Town funding for the project.

-Where can I get 19.
-Securing approval at a town referendum depends heavily on information on transparent communication and broad-based support.
-The the project? following are available for more info: Town Website: The Sherman Senior Community Center home page • FAQs Document: Address common guestions about the project's purpose, process, management, and anticipated benefits.
-Updated as new information or questions arise. • Public Information Sessions: Open forums for residents to view designs, plans, ask questions, and provide feedback.
-Nov 26 - Town meeting Sept TBD - Town Forum Oct TBD - Town Forum Dec 13 - Town Referendum Newspaper: Selectman's monthly column Social Media: Facebook
+19. Where can I get information on the project?

+Securing approval at a town referendum depends heavily on transparent communication and broad-based support.
+The following are available for more info:

+Town Website: The Senior Community Center home page

+- FAQs Document: Address common questions about the project's purpose, process, management, and anticipated benefits.
+Updated as new information or questions arise. - Public Information Sessions: Open forums for the community to view designs, plans, ask questions, and provide feedback.
+We chose different days and times to fit various schedules.

+DATE DAY TIME LOCATION

+September 21 Sunday 2 - 3 PM Charter Hall

+October 25 Saturday 10- 11 AM Town Hall

+October 29 Wednesday 7 PM Zoom only

+October 30 Thursday Noon Senior Center

+November 16 Sunday 2 - 3 PM Charter Hall

+- Town Meeting: November 29 Saturday 10 AM Mallory Town Hall

+- Newspaper: Selectman's monthly column

+- Social Media: Facebook

+- Email the Committee: SSCCBC39@gmail.com